Tony Parrish: San Francisco 49ers

 Parrish signed with the San Francisco 49ers on a five-year deal following the 2001 NFL season.
 Prior to the 49ers April minicamp, Parrish has his right testicle removed in an operation after discovering a tumor in an exam on a nagging groin injury.
 In his first season with the 49ers, Parrish recorded seven interceptions.
 Parrish's most notable game in 2002 with the 49ers was in week 14 against the Dallas Cowboys, when Parrish recorded two interceptions with a bulky arm brace because he was playing with a recently dislocated elbow.
 Parrish received NFC Defensive Player of the Week for his game against Dallas that helped secure a victory.
-The San Francisco 49ers went on to win the NFC West in Parrish's first year with a 10–6 overall record.
+The 49ers went on to win the NFC West in Parrish's first year with a 10–6 overall record.

 In Parrish's first year with the 49ers, he started every game at safety while tallying up a team-leading 7 interceptions, one forced fumble, two fumble recoveries, and 71 tackles.
 Parrish received the Ed Block Courage Award in 2002 for representing courage and leadership in the face of adversity, and in Parrish's case was based on his performance that excelled regardless of the many injuries that he sustained throughout the season.
 Along with the Ed Block Courage Award, Parrish received multiple awards for his role with the 49ers in 2002 on and off the field: Sports Illustrated All-Pro, Football Digest All-Pro, and the Len Eshmont Award from the 49ers organization (where he was the first 49er to win the award in his inaugural season with the franchise).